What is SMTP authentication? SMTP Auth explained

 With SMTP authentication, you can increase the security of your SMTP server significantly.
 Once you have it set up, only trustworthy users (SMTP clients) will be able to send messages.

 What is SMTP authentication?

 SMTP authentication, also known as SMTP AUTH or ASMTP, is an extension of the extended SMTP (ESMTP), which, in turn, is an extension of the SMTP network protocol.
-It allows an SMTP client (i.e. an e-mail sender) to log on to an SMTP server (i.e. an e-mail provider) via an authentication mechanism.
-In this way, only trustworthy users can feed e-mails into the network via the server, and forward them.
-In addition, the log data can be used to determine who used the server as a mail relay.
+It allows an SMTP client to log on to an SMTP server using an authentication mechanism.
+This ensures that only trustworthy users can send and forward emails through the server.
+In addition, log data can be used to determine who has used the server for SMTP relays.

 What is SMTP AUTH used for?

 SMTP AUTH prevents an SMTP server from being misused as an open mail relay, through which spam can be spread throughout a network.
 Although the situation is no longer as critical as it was in the past, it’s still common to find open relay servers that don’t have SMTP authentication set up.
 Sometimes, this is due to the fact that administrators who lack experience want to test their server and underestimate the risks associated with temporarily opening it.
 Often though, the problem results from poorly configured firewalls and external security applications.

 Open mail relays can usually be identified in a few hours or days, and servers that are identified as such are placed onblocklists.
 Once placed on a blocklist, even legitimate emails can end up in spam folders.
 This is why it’s important to take SMTP authentication seriously.